bluenviron/gomavlib/README.md

   * custom reader/writer
 * Provides a low-level parser with ability to decode/encode frames from/to a reader/writer
 * UDP connections are tracked and removed when inactive
-* Support both domain names and IPs
+* Supports both domain names and IPs
 * Examples provided for every feature
 * Comprehensive test suite